Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Stabilizers of collections of -splittings and associated canonical splittings

 \begin{lemma} Let $S$ be a splitting of $F_N$ with infinite cyclic edge stabilizers.
 Assume that $S$ has at least one QH vertex with trivial fiber, and that every edge is adjacent to at least one vertex with non-abelian stabilizer.

 If the associated $\Zmax$-splitting $S_\Zmax$ (Definition \ref{dfn_zmaxise}) is trivial, then $S/F_N$ is a socket graph of groups. \end{lemma}

 \begin{proof} By Lemma~\ref{lem:zmaxise_trivial}, $S/F_N$ is a tree of groups which is a star with all vertex groups cyclic except the central one.
 The central vertex $v$ is QH with trivial fiber by assumption.
 There remains to prove that $v$ is clean QH.
 First, the underlying orbifold $\Sigma$ is a surface since $F_N$ is torsion-free and the fiber is trivial.
-Second, no two edges of $S/F_N$ are incident on the same boundary component of $\Sigma$, as otherwise a generator of its fundamental group would have two distinct roots in $F_N$, which is not possible.
+Second, no two edges of $S/F_N$ are incident on the same boundary component of $\Sigma$, as otherwise we get an element of $F_N$ that has two distinct roots in $F_N$, which is not possible.
 For the same reason, each incident edge group is a maximal boundary subgroup of $\pi_1(\Sigma)$. \end{proof}

 \begin{de} Let $A$ be a finitely generated group, and let $\calp$ be a finite collection of subgroups of $A$.
 The pair $(A,\calp)$ is \emph{weakly QH with sockets} if $A$ splits as a socket graph of groups $A\simeq \pi_1(\Lambda)$ and $\calp$ is a subset of the conjugacy classes of the socket groups.